Dangerous Insects in Phuket

 Mosquitoes

-The symptoms of dengue fever include high fever, intense headaches, muscle pain, and weakness.
+At first glance, mosquitoes might not seem threatening — after all, their bite isn’t very painful and rarely causes serious issues.
+However, the situation in Thailand is quite different: mosquitoes here are carriers of severe viral diseases, such as dengue fever.
+The peak incidence begins right with the start of the low season in Phuket, that is, in May.
+Symptoms of dengue include high fever, severe headache and muscle pain, and weakness.
+Among the complications, there have even been cases of blindness or deafness.
 Complications can be severe, with reported cases of blindness and deafness.
 More dire consequences may arise if the illness progresses to its hemorrhagic form.
 This condition leads to blood vessel damage, internal bleeding, a drop in platelet levels, and severe hemorrhaging.

 Doctors also warn that contracting dengue a second time significantly increases the risk of developing its severe form.
 There are four known strains of the dengue virus, and while vaccination may protect against one, it doesn’t guarantee immunity against the others.